tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Default retry strategy

 K8s pod launcher supports exponential backoff retry.
-This strategy applies to all runners which can support k8s pod launcher.
+This strategy applies to all runners which can support Kubernetes pod launcher.
 Docker launchers are not in the scope of the design as it is mainly for local development use case.

 The retry only happens if the error is retriable.
 An error is retriable only
 when:

-*   It’s a transient error code from k8s pod API.
+*   It’s a transient error code from Kubernetes pod API.
-*   The output.json file from artifact store indicates it’s a retriable error.
+*   Or, the output.json file from artifact store indicates it’s a retriable error.
-*   The pod get deleted (For example: GKE preemptible pod feature).
+*   Or, the pod get deleted (For example: GKE preemptible pod feature).

 ### Log streaming

-The container launcher streams the log from user’s docker container or k8s pod through the API.
+The container launcher streams the log from user’s docker container or Kubernetes pod through the API.
 It will start a thread which constantly pulls new logs and outputs them to local stdout.